 Except in relation to appeals against Business Rate Valuation, there have been no material provisions or write-offs made during the year.
 The revaluation exercise carried out for 1 April 2017 raised concerns in relation to outstanding appeals for the 2010 Valuation List for business rates.
 As a result, a specific provision was made for a number of large properties.
-In addition, a new process for challenging these values was introduced, which has increased the uncertainty relating to the appeals in 2017/18.
-However, during 2018/19 there has been no increase in appeals and as a result the provision has been revised.
+In addition, a new process for challenging the 2017 valuations was introduced, which has increased the uncertainty relating to the appeals from the 2017/18 list.
+However, during 2020/21 there have been a significant number of appeals submitted as a result of the impact of Covid on the business, and while legislation is in progress to exclude appeals as a consequence of Covid, until that legislation is enacted the Council has made a provision for these appeals.
+In addition, a number of business have submitted successful backdated requests for business properties to be removed from the rating list (derelict), and as a result a provision has been made for these requests to continue.
+Overall the Council proportion of the provision is £6.8 million.

-Economic Climate
+Economic Climate and impact of Covid

-In setting the 2018/19 budget there was still uncertainty about the ongoing impact on income streams such as car park income, council tax collection and planning fees, as a result of this uncertainty and any impact from BREXIT.
-The income received from fees and charges is very much dependent on the disposable income of individuals and therefore remains an area of concern which will be closely monitored.
+In setting the 2020/21 budget there was still uncertainty about the ongoing impact on income streams such as car park income, council tax collection and planning fees, as a result of Covid and any impact from leaving the European Union.
+In February 2020 there was no indication that the country would be entering a lockdown as a consequence of the Covid-19 pandemic.
+The impact of Covid on the Council, from both its response and its foregone income received from fees and charges has been severe.